MyJetWallet/Flutter.JetWallet/README.md

 5. **signalR** (used to log signalR events) - Exception or Info
 6. **firebaseNotifications** (used to log Cloud Messaging functionality) - Exception or Info

-For more info check package's documentation or source code of the app (lib/shared/logging)
+For more info check package's documentation or source code of the app (`lib/shared/logging`)

 ## Git flow

-1. We have 2 branches `master` and `develop`
+1. We have 2 main branches `master` and `develop`
-2. `master` is considered as stable branch
+2. `master` is considered as release branch
-3. We are merging `develop` into `master` at the end of each sprint (usually every 2 weeks)
+3. We are merging `develop` into `master` at the end of each sprint (every 1-2 weeks)
-4. While merging `develop` don't use squash because it will affect the history of development
+4. While merging `develop` don't use squash because it will affect the history of development, use rebase
 5. When you want to work on a new feature follow this rules:
-   * Make checkout to the `feature/my-feature`, `bug/my-bug` or techdebt/my-techdebt
+   * Make checkout to the `<branch-type>/<branch-name>` (e.g. `feat/name`)
-   * After finishing your development make pull request on the one of your teammates.
+   * After finishing your development make pull request and ask for review from one of your teammates
-   * Name your pull requests like this (e.g. "SPUI-97 - description of the feature" where SPUI-97 is a Jira id)
+   * Name your pull requests like this `SPUI-97 > description of the feature` where `SPUI-97` is a Jira id)
-   * After reviewing pull-request and aproving it, reviewer need to squash it to the `develop` branch
+   * After reviewing pull request and aproving it, reviewer needs to squash it to the `develop` branch
+6. Main branch types: `feat`, `fix`, `hotfix`, `debt`
+7. You can name branch with ticket id or just name (e.g. feat/spui-135 or feat/some-feature-name)
+8. Before release we are making a release commit (incrementing version in pubspec.yaml) then we are merging it to `master` and start production build.
+After that, QA starts regression testing.
+If they found some bug in the release, then we make a `hotfix` branch, fix the bug, and make a pull request directly to `master`.
+When pr will be squashed it will be pulled to `develop`

 ## Rules